RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 This can be applied to an arbitrary nide curie though will not return sensible results for the subject nodes without category 'chemicalentity/chemicalmixture/smallmodule' or the object nodes without category 'gene/protein".'

-Note that the 'subject_curie' and 'object_curie' cannot be given at the same time, that is, if you give a curie to either one, another one should be set to None.
+**Note that the 'subject_curie' and 'object_curie' cannot be given at the same time, that is, if you give a curie to either one, another one should be omitted**.

 #### parameters:

 * ##### subject_curie

-    - The curie for the node you wish to predict genes which it will increase/decrease.
+    - The curie for the node you wish to predict genes which it will increase/decrease. **Note that although this parameter is said to be required, exactly one of `subject_curie` or `object_curie` is required as a parameter rather than both.**

     - Acceptable input types: string.